Key Takeaways:

 His photograph results in straightforward documentation of the castle, with no particular artistic choices or creative elements.

-This example demonstrates that originality in a photograph is determined by the creative choices and artistic expression of the photographer, which set the image apart from other works and contribute to its uniqueness.
+This illustration shows how a photographer’s originality is defined by the artistic choices and expression they make, which distinguish the image from other pieces and add to its distinctiveness.

 Navigating Copyright in Photography: Challenges with Originality, Ownership, and Resale